Mago281/deep-learning-challenge/README.md

 ### Step 3: *Optimise the Model*

-Using your knowledge of TensorFlow, optimise your model to achieve a target predictive accuracy higher than 75%.
+Used TensorFlow to optimise the model to achieve a target predictive accuracy higher than 75%.

-Use any or all of the following methods to optimise your model:
+Used any or all of the following methods to optimise the model:

-- Adjust the input data to ensure that no variables or outliers are causing confusion in the model, such as:
+- Adjusted the input data to ensure that no variables or outliers would cause confusion in the model, such as:

       o	Dropping more or fewer columns.

       o	Creating more bins for rare occurrences in columns.

-      o	Increasing or decreasing the number of values for each bin.
+      o	Increasing/decreasing the number of values for each bin.

-- Add more neurons to a hidden layer.
+- Added more neurons to a hidden layer.

-- Add more hidden layers.
+- Added more hidden layers.

-- Use different activation functions for the hidden layers.
+- Used different activation functions for the hidden layers.

-- Add or reduce the number of epochs to the training regimen.
+- Added/reduced the number of epochs to the training regimen.

-***Note:  If you make at least three attempts at optimising your model, you will not lose points if your model does not achieve target performance.***
+***Note:  I made three attempts at optimising my model to ensure that my model achieves target performance.***

-1. Create a new Jupyter Notebook file and name it _AlphabetSoupCharity_Optimisation.ipynb_.
+1. Created a new Jupyter Notebook file and name it _AlphabetSoupCharity_Optimisation.ipynb_.

-2. Import your dependencies and read in the charity_data.csv to a Pandas DataFrame.
+2. Imported dependencies and read in the _charity_data.csv_ to CoLab.

-3. Preprocess the dataset as you did in Step 1.
-Be sure to adjust for any modifications that came out of optimising the model.
+3. Pre-processed the dataset as in Step 1 and adjusted for any modifications that came out of optimising the model.

-4. Design a neural network model, and be sure to adjust for modifications that will optimise the model to achieve higher than 75% accuracy.
+4. Designed a neural network model, and adjustrd it for modifications that would optimise the model to achieve higher than 75% accuracy.

-5. Save and export your results to an HDF5 file.
-Name the file _AlphabetSoupCharity_Optimisation.h5_.
+5. Saved and exported the results to an HDF5 file and named the file _AlphabetSoupCharity_Optimisation.h5_.

 ________________________________________

-### Step 4: *Write a Report on the Neural Network Model*
+### Step 4: *Wrote a Report on the Neural Network Model*

-For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.

-The report should contain the following:

-1. Overview of the analysis: Explain the purpose of this analysis.

-2. Results: Using bulleted lists and images to support your answers, address the following questions:

-    •	Data Preprocessing

-      o	What variable(s) are the target(s) for your model?

-      o	What variable(s) are the features for your model?

-      o	What variable(s) should be removed from the input data because they are neither targets nor features?

-  •	Compiling, Training, and Evaluating the Model o	How many neurons, layers, and activation functions did you select for your neural network model, and why? o	Were you able to achieve the target model performance? o	What steps did you take in your attempts to increase model performance?

-3. Summary:	Summarise the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+Wrote a report on the performance of the deep learning model that I created for Alphabet Soup.
+Please refer to the following link below for the report that summarises the overall results of the deep learning model which includes a recommendation for how a different model could solve this classification problem, with an explanation for my recommendation:

 ________________________________________